wenzel-lab/UV-VIS-fiber-spectrometer-workbench/OceanOptics-USB-spectrometer-python-interface/README.md

 # Installation instructions for windows

-* install seabreaze library for having python driver to use spectrometer
+* install seabreaze library for having python driver to use spectrometer pip install seabreeze
-* install wx library for graphical interphace
+* install wx library for graphical interface